 Injured Employee's Name: Date Company Name & Address: CENTERVILLE CSD P.O.
-Box 370 Centerville, IA 52544 Supervisor Do Not Uso Vour Crour Health Membership Car d if this injury/ills age was sustained while fficial capacity for this com 3 , iess was sustained The following facilities are the des Physician's Authorization Form wi medical bills correctly.
+Box 370 Centerville, IA 52544 Supervisor Do Not Uso Vour Crour Health Membership Car d if this injury/ille age was sustained while fficial capacity for this com 3 , iess was sustained The following facilities are the des Physician's Authorization Form wi medical bills correctly.
 You should know you are on your way for med th you will assist the staff is call or have someone call ical treatment and the natural n your care and in for you to let the p re of the injury or processing your physician or clinic illness.
-PHYSICIAN/CLINIC ADDRESS PHONE HOURS CENTERVILLE MEDICAL CLINIC (Mon-Fri) Doctor on duty 19876 Saint Joseph Drive Centerville, IA 52544 (641) 856-8684 8:00 AM-5:00 PM CHARITON VALLEY MEDICAL CENTI (Mon-Fri) KATHLEEN LANGE, MD ER 707 S Main Street Centerville, IA 52544 (641) 437-4344 8:00 AM-5:00 PM For A SERIOUS INJURY OR ILLNESS (or any treatment that should not wait until clinic hours the next day) seek immediate treatment at the nearest emergency facility.
-Hospitals included (but not limited to): HOSPITAL ADDRESS PHONE HOURS MERCY MEDICAL CENTER SERVICE One St. Joseph's Drive (641) 437-4111 24 HOUR Centerville, IA 52544 Please Note If you choose to be treated by any of you may not qualify for any worker for all medical costs related to this Compensation statute. other medical facility and/ors' compensation insurance benefits and you may be responsible If you have any questions regarding compensation contact, at (641) 856 Business Manage er, the workers' Supervisor's Signature Date
+PHYSICIAN/CLINIC ADDRESS PHONE HOURS CENTERVILLE MEDICAL CLINIC (Mon-Fri) Doctor on duty 19876 Saint Joseph Drive Centerville, IA 52544 (641) 856-8684 8:00 AM-5:00 PM CHARITON VALLEY MEDICAL CENTI (Mon-Fri) KATHLEEN LANGE, MD ER 707 S Main Street Centerville, IA 52544 (641) 437-4344 8:00 AM-5:00 PM For A SERIOUS INJURY OR ILL2 next day) seek immediate treatmen limited to): • HOSPITAL ADDRESS PHONE HOURS MERCY MEDICAL CENTER SERVICE One St. Joseph's Drive (641) 437-4111 24 HOUR Centerville, IA 52544 Please Note If you choose to be treated by any of you may not qualify for any worker for all medical costs related to this Compensation statute. other medical facility and/ors' compensation insurance benefits and you may be responsible If you have any questions regarding this procedure, please call Business Manager, the workers' compensation contact, at (641) 856-0603.
+Supervisor's Signature Date